Cherry Laurels

 American Black Cherry Prunus serotina

 (Rum Cherry.)
 Introduced.
-A rare, shrubby tree occasionally found were presumably bird-sown on rough ground and heaths.
+A rare, shrubby tree occasionally found where presumably bird-sown on rough ground and heaths.
 Flowers May to June, carried in long, showy spikes or racemes.
 Typically a small to medium-sized, shrubby tree, to 20 metres in height, though often much less.
 Fruits small, 8-10mm across, shiny black when ripe.
 Leaves shiny, without impressed veins, rather tough and almost appearing evergreen (though they are deciduous) so included here for comparison.

 American Black Cherry American Black Cherry American Black Cherry